prose/prose/CONTRIBUTING.md

 Then, add the new string to `translations/application.yaml`.
 The translation system, Transifex, will automatically detect the change.

-Use `gulp` to build the translations with the local changes.
+Use `npm` to build the translations with the local changes.
-`gulp translations` can be used to pull the latest translations from Transifex.
+`npm run translations` can be used to pull the latest translations from Transifex.

-If you run `gulp translations` you will be warned to include a `transifex.auth` file in the `translations` directory that contains your Transifex user details:
+If you run `npm run translations` you will be warned to include a `transifex.auth` file in the `translations` directory that contains your Transifex user details:

   {
       "user": "username",